LabKey/wnprc-modules/docker/README.md

 ```
 docker build -t wnprcehr/ehrcron:vX.X.X ehrcron
 ```
 If  changes are only committed to TeamCity or a new based LabKey build needs to be create, use --no-cache option.
-Obtain the URL to download the installer from TeamCity.
+To build localy, you must obtain the URL to download the installer from TeamCity.
+The Dockerfile connect to TeamCity using a set of credentials and downloads the LabKey installer.
 ```
 docker build --build-arg LABKEY_TEAMCITY_USERNAME=<teamcityUser> --build-arg LABKEY_TEAMCITY_PASSWORD=<teamCityPWD> --build-arg TEAMCITY_URL=<Z> --build-arg TOMCAT_IMAGE=<TOMCAT_IMAGE> --build-arg LK_VERSION=<LK_VERSION> --no-cache --rm=true -t wnprcehr/labkey:XX.YY labkey
 ```

 #### Special Instructions for the LabKey Image

 The following build arguments are available for use.
-The ones that have default values are shown with their defaults.
 These arguments can be passed by using the --build-arg flag as shown later in this section.

 ```
 LABKEY_TEAMCITY_USERNAME